 Regional telecommunication markets display significantly different characteristics to metropolitan markets and arguably require different regimes to engender competition.
 Non-metropolitan markets face high infrastructure costs and thin markets and therefore present considerable barriers to entry for potential entrants.
 In the medium term, technology of itself is highly unlikely to hold the entire answer.

-MCT suggests that a number of regional specific actions could address these issues.
+MCT suggests that a number of actions that could address these issues.
 These include:

-- Setting a specific regional legislative objective, - Fast tracking declaration of regional services, - Establishing specific powers in relation to regional facilities access, - Setting minimum wholesale service levels in regional areas, - Appointing a dedicated Regional Communications Commissioner at the ACCC and - Reviewing the USO payment and delivery system and replacing it with a voucher system.
+- Setting a specific legislative objective to address poorly served markets, - Fast tracking declaration of services, - Establishing specific powers in relation to facilities access, - Setting absolute wholesale service levels, - Appointing a dedicated Regional Communications Commissioner at the ACCC and - Reviewing the USO payment and delivery system and potentially replacing it with a voucher system.